jessegmeyerlab/proteomics-tutorial/manuscript.md

 Peptides must be identified, and proteins are inferred and quantities are assigned.
 Changes in proteins across conditions are determined with statistical tests, and results must be interpreted in the context of the relevant biology.

 There are many variations on this workflow.
 The wide variety of experimental goals that are achievable with proteomics technology leads to a wide variety of potential proteomics workflows.
 Even choice is important and every choice will affect the results.
 In this tutorial, we cover all of the required steps in detail to serve as a tutorial for new proteomics practioners.
+There are 16 sections in total:

 1. Biochemistry basics
-2. Types of experiments enabled by proteomics
+2. Types of experiments
 3. Protein extraction
-4. proteolysis
+4. Proteolysis
-5. Isotopic Labeling
+5. Peptide Quantification Methods
 6. Enrichments
 7. Peptide purification
-8. Mass Spectrometry
+8. Liquid Chromatography
 9. Peptide Ionization
+10. Mass Spectrometry
+11. Peptide Fragmentation (MS/MS)
-10. Data Acquisition
+12. Data Acquisition
-11. Basic Data Analysis
+13. Raw Data Analysis
-12. Biological Interpretation
-14. Sample Fractionation
+14. Protein Databases
-15. Tandem MS
+15. Biological Interpretation
-16. Experimental considerations and design
+16. Orthogonal Validation Experiments